-This course is designed to build writing skills through authentic readings and a multi-drafting process approach to writing, in order to prepare for academic work in English.
+R&W: The course is for intermediate ESL students.
+It is designed to build writing skills through authentic readings and a multi-drafting process approach to writing, in order to prepare for academic work in English.
 Reading exercises in this course focus on comprehension, vocabulary development, and study skills.
-Writing exercises emphasize sentence structure, paragraph organization, short essays, and the use of formal English grammar.
-This is an intermediate-level course with placement into the ELI by exam or by completion of the beginning level.
+Writing exercises review paragraph organization and focus on essay construction as well as the use of formal English grammar.